2bttns/2bttns/app/README.md

 ### Running the 2bttns Docker Image Locally

-You can run the 2bttns Docker image locally with the following commands
+To preview how your changes might look in a production-ready 2bttns Docker image, you can run the 2bttns Docker image locally with the following commands:

 ```sh
 # Start the Dockerized twobttns service based on `docker-compose.yml`